London Drum

 Alternative routes include Holland Park to Lancaster Gate, Holland Park to Edgware Road and Holland Park to Bayswater

-Changing tube line at Notting Hill Gate – You must use stairs when changing between the Central line platforms and the Circle/District line platforms
+Changing trains at Notting Hill Gate – You must use stairs when changing between the Central line platforms and the Circle/District line platforms

-The journey from Paddington to Holland Park is in fare zones 1&2 and you’ll have to use the Circle and Central tube lines, changing trains at Notting Hill Gate
+This journey is in zones 1&2 and you’ll have to use the Circle and Central lines, changing trains at Notting Hill Gate

 1. From Paddington take the Circle Line